dan-behar/Computer_Vision/README.md

 # Computer_Vision
-Repo for the class of Computer Vision with all the exercises
+Repo for the class of Computer Vision with all the exercises.
+Each directory has its own README that clarifies more.

 * Lab1: in this exercise we painted all the lines in a fingerprint using the Conected Components Algorithm
 * Proyecto1: this project was aimed to create a car plate detector that can recognize a plate and the letters